konlanz/araw-be/README.md

 - `GET /?category=` – paginated listing filtered by `MediaCategory`.
 - `DELETE /{id}` – remove object from MinIO and catalog.

-#### Public Applications (`/api/public/events/{applicationSlug}/applications`)
+#### Public Applications
-- `POST /` – open endpoint that (optionally) creates a participant, submits their application, and emails them using the Gmail templates.
+- `POST /api/public/events/{applicationSlug}/applications` – open endpoint that (optionally) creates a participant, submits their application, and emails them using the Gmail templates.
 The event must be published, open for registration, and have capacity.
+- `POST /api/public/events/id/{eventId}/applications` – same flow, but resolves the event directly by its UUID instead of the public slug.

 ### Authentication (OAuth 2.0)
 - Spring Authorization Server is embedded in the backend.
 Confidential clients can use the authorization-code + refresh-token flow against the `/oauth2/authorize` and `/oauth2/token` endpoints (see `AuthorizationServerBeansConfig` for the sample `admin-client`).